MuTsunTsai/fen-tool/README.md

 ## 💡 How to use

-For desktops, on the board on the right you can simply drag-and-drop piece from the template to arrange them, and on the input boxes on the left you can manually input variations that are not available in the template.
+Simply drag-and-drop pieces from the template to arrange them on the board, or manually input FFEN syntax (see below) by double-clicking on the squares.
-For mobile devices, the two boards are one and you can enable manual input by double-tapping on the squares.
 Options and tools should be mostly self-explanatory.

 You can also install FEN Tool as a standalone app on your device!